hindu-comm/weblogs/manasataramgini/2013/02/2013-02-26_lavers-versus-vajracharya-was-a-unicorn-really-there.md

 horn of the R^ishya is called parIshAsa in the AV tradition it does not mean that the parIshAsa-s used in the pravargya ritual were made from that horn.
-It amounts to arguing that because the rhino is called khaDga, swords were made from the rhino’s horn\!
+It amounts to arguing that because the rhino is called khaDga, swords were made from the rhino’s horn!
 In any case, as proposed by vajrAchArya, we do see philological support from the Vedic and post-Vedic Indo-Aryan tradition for the R^ishya being a one horned animal with features consistent with the unicorn of the SSVC seals and aspects of Ctesias’ Indian unicorn.
 Thus, we do feel we cannot dismiss the R^ishya and the SSVC unicorn being the same.
 The Vedic references,